star-micronics/star-cloudprnt-for-woocommerce/readme.txt

 = Sometimes orders do not print, or print later than expected =

-Please make sure that you update your plugin version t0 2.0.0 or later, and ensure that your printing trigger is not set to "Thank You", this method of detecting new orders is not considered to be reliable, and included only for compatibility with existing sites using older versions of the plugin.
+Please make sure that you update your plugin version to 2.0.0 or later, and ensure that your printing trigger is not set to "Thank You", this method of detecting new orders is not considered to be reliable, and included only for compatibility with existing sites using older versions of the plugin.
 If issues continue, then please check the quality of your printers internet connection so that it can communicatw with your site.
 Star printers have a disconection message print option that can sometimes help to diagnose network connectivity issues.
 Please talk with your local Star Micronics support office if assistance is needed.

 = My printer does not appear on the "Selected Printer" dropdown list =

 This means that you printer is unable to connect with your server, and can have many potential causes:

-# Firstly, if your are using an mC-Print2 or mC-Print3 model printer, the please update your printer firmware to version 3.0 or later to ensure compatibility with web hosts that have stronger TLS encryption.
+# As a first step, if you are using an mC-Print2 or mC-Print3 model printer, the please update your printer firmware to version 3.0 or later to ensure compatibility with web hosts that have stronger TLS encryption.
   Firmware can be updated using the Star "mC-Print Utility" app, available via Google Play, or Apple App stores.

 # Check that the printer has a working outgoing internet connection.
 Star tech support may be able to help with this if needed.